mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 ![sqlite using intermediary table order by cache size benchmark 1000k files](plots/sqlite%20using%20intermediary%20table%20order%20by%20cache%20size%20benchmark%201000k%20files.png)

-this yields pretty "stable" performance "indepent" of the cache size, which is similar or even better than using no intermediary table and a relatively large cache of 512MB.
+this yields pretty "stable" performance "independent" of the cache size, which is similar or even better than using no intermediary table and a relatively large cache of 512MB.
 However, the variance seems to be much larger than all other benchmarks, probably caused by the disk accesses.